Why You Need a Roth IRA

 Follow the rules, and any money you put into one of these retirement-savings accounts grows absolutely tax free: You won't owe Uncle Sam a dime as you let your savings accumulate, or when you cash out in retirement.
 Plus, an IRA is more flexible than a 401(k) and other retirement plans because you can invest it in almost whatever you want, from stocks and mutual funds to bonds and real estate.

 If you haven't yet opened this gift from Uncle Sam, do it now.
 You have until your tax return deadline to set up and make contributions for the previous tax year.
 The government sets a limit on how much you can contribute to a Roth.
-The limit is $5,500 for 2016 and 2017.
-That means you can invest up to $5,500 to count for tax year 2016 if you act before April 17, 2017, giving you a solid start to your savings.
-Although you have until next year’s tax deadline to kick in your $5,500 for 2017, the sooner your money is in the tax shelter, the sooner the tax-free earnings begin to accrue.
+The limit is $6,000 for 2020 ($7,000 for people age 50 and older).
+And, although you have until next year's tax deadline to kick in your 2020 contribution, the sooner your money is in the tax shelter, the sooner the tax-free earnings begin to accrue.

-If that same 25-year-old invested that same $5,000 a year in a taxable account earning the same 8% return, she'd only have about $1 million after 40 years if her earnings were taxed at 15% each year.
-That's more than one-fourth less money than if she'd gone with the Roth.
+If that same 25-year-old invested that same $5,000 a year in a taxable account earning the same 8% return, she'd have less than $1 million when she turned 67 if her earnings were taxed at 22% each year.
+That's more than one-third less money than if she'd gone with the Roth.
 If state taxes bit into the earnings each year, too, she'd be down even more.

 It's also possible to make too much.
-For 2016, you can contribute the full $5,500 as long as your income falls below $117,000 if you're single, and $184,000 if you're married filing a joint tax return.
-The contribution limit is then phased out incrementally if you make between $117,000 and $132,000 (single) or $184,000 and $194,000 (married-joint).
-For 2017, you can contribute the full $5,500 if your income is less than $118,000 if single or $186,000 if married filing jointly, and the contribution amount gradually phases out until your income reaches $133,000 if single or $196,000 if married filing jointly.
-(See IRS Publication 590 for more on calculating your contribution.)
-Those income limits go up each year, but if sometime in the future your income breaks through the ceiling, don’t worry.
-You won’t have to liquidate your Roth; you’ll just be prevented from making additional contributions.
+For 2020, you can contribute the full $6,000 as long as your income falls below $124,000 if you're single, and $196,000 if you're married filing a joint tax return.
+The contribution limit is then phased out incrementally if you make between $124,000 and $139,000 (single) or $196,000 and $206,000 (married-joint).
+(See IRS Publication 590-A for more on calculating your contribution.)
+Those income limits go up each year, but if sometime in the future your income breaks through the ceiling, don't worry.
+You won't have to liquidate your Roth; you'll just be prevented from making additional contributions.

 Notice we said you can take out your contributions at any time — not your earnings.
 If you withdraw any of your earnings before age 59½, you'll trigger a tax bill on the money, plus you'll have to pay a 10% penalty.
-Ouch.
+Ouch!
 On the bright side, the way the IRS looks at things, the first money that comes out of a Roth is your contributions.
-So it’s tax and penalty free.
-Only after you’ve drained the account of every penny you have contributed do you begin to dip into earnings. . . and have to worry about taxes and penalties.
-And, there are even exceptions to that rule.
-Read on.
+So it's tax and penalty free.
+Only after you've drained the account of every penny you have contributed do you begin to dip into earnings...and have to worry about taxes and penalties.

 You can tap your Roth to buy your first home.
 As noted, you can always withdraw contributions tax- and penalty-free for any purpose.
 And, if you tap your Roth for a first-home purchase, in addition to using your contributions for the down payment, you can also withdraw up to $10,000 of earnings tax- and penalty-free if the account has been open for at least five years.
 Even if you fail the five-year test, the withdrawal will still be penalty-free, but you will have to pay tax on the withdrawn earnings.
 That $10,000 limit is per person, so couples could withdraw up to $20,000 of earnings if they each have a Roth.